Alson-tang/esp-at/docs/en/AT_Command_Set/index.rst

    -  ``\,``: escape comma which is not used to separate each parameter
    -  ``\"``: escape double quotation mark which is not used to mark string input
    -  ``\<any>``: escape ``<any>`` character means that drop backslash symbol and only use ``<any>`` character

+-  Escape is needed in AT commands only, not elsewhere.
+For example, when AT command port prints ``>`` and wait for your input, the input does not need to be escaped.

    Example::